SACEMA/secondWaves/README.md

     - BEL: look into above definition - seems to occur at < 1/3 the first peak
     - CZE: example of major and minor resurgences (if we want to define these)
     - DEU: characterization probably the same as LVA (?), FIN - 'post-wave' (vigilance warranted)
-    - DNK: example of a second wave without a preceeding uptick (? - may change with uptick definition; second wave is preceded by an upswing)
-    - ESP: new upswing defintion less clear
     - FIN: very jaggedy - seems to have a spurious upswing - is it also an uptick?; increase at the end would probably qualify as an 'uptick' in any non-technical assessment but doesn't meet our criteria (does mean upswing criteria at the moment; revisit this as definitions change)
     - ISR: example of a resurgence during the second wave
     - JPN: poor lead time from indicators
     - KOR: example with upswings much earlier than second wave; should these be considered examples of false positive indicators? is there also a false negative? may need to define time windows - TODO
     - LVA: very jaggedy - how would we characterize what's going on here? slow burn? post-wave?
-    - NGA: might be an example where adding positivity indicator (upticks) important; jaggedy without resurgences (but multiple non-wave peaks); probably indicative of poor surveillance, but how would we classify it - just as still in first wave (seems appropriate, actually)
+    - NGA: jaggedy without resurgences (but multiple non-wave peaks); probably indicative of poor surveillance, but how would we classify it - just as still in first wave (seems appropriate, actually)
-    - NLD: look into above definition - seems to occur at < 1/3 the first peak (1/3 of second peak?); example of a (very minor) resurgence after which first wave ends - is this some form of false positive?
+    - NLD: look into 'above' definition - seems to occur at < 1/3 the first peak (1/3 of second peak?); example of a (very minor) resurgence after which first wave ends - is this some form of false positive?
     - PRT: jaggedy - has 3 peaks that aren't wave peaks and 2 short upswings and a resurgence
-    - SGP: example of a minor resurgence (or 2); example of upticks and upswing in positivity while cases going down
+    - SGP: example of a minor resurgence (2); example of upticks and upswing (no resurgence?) in positivity while cases going down
     - SRB: when second wave drops below 1/3 of first wave 'above' definition no longer met but doesn't really have a meaning; change viz? (see also: AUS, others)
-    - SVN: look into above definition - seems to occur at < 1/3 the first peak; example of major resurgence in second wave; example of a false negative (or is this just because of weirdness with 1/3 definition?)
+    - SVN: look into 'above' definition - seems to occur at < 1/3 the first peak; example of major resurgence in second wave; example of a false negative (or is this just because of weirdness with 1/3 definition?)
     - SWE: nice example of upticks indicating a resurgence (with current upswing definition, minor resurgence is dependent of including positivity)
     - USA: nice example of upticks indicating a resurgence